 The bilingualism pillar reflects Canada's cultural heritage.
 As representatives of this heritage, officers are expected to be fluent in both of Canada's official languages - English and French.
-Your responsibilities as an officer in the Canadian Armed Forces will require you to lead young Canadians that are primarily Anglophone or francophone.
+The responsibilities of an officer in the CAF require them to lead young Canadians that are primarily Anglophone or Francophone.
 RMC has been training officers to communicate effectively in both French and English for well over 30 years.
 RMC helps make this learning process an interesting one with class time as well as integration into daily life at RMC.

 Officers of Administration

 - Minister of National Defence, The Honourable Bill Blair, MP